Mooney M20: Design

 The Mooney M20 has medium aspect-ratio tapered wings with 1.5 degrees of washout and 5.5 degrees of dihedral.
 Later models were equipped with stall strips to improve the stall characteristics.

 The empennage of the Mooney M20 is easily recognizable by its unique tail fin with a vertical leading edge.
 (The tail fin looks as though it is "leaning forward", but it is approximately vertical in level flight, depending on trim setting.)
 The horizontal tailplane, which consists of fixed stabilizers and trailing elevators, has no trim tabs.
 The entire tail assembly pivots at the rear of the fuselage to provide pitch trim.

 All M20s store fuel in two separate "wet wing" tanks, which are located in the inboard sections of each wing.
 Fuel is driven from the tank to the injectors or carburetor by an engine-driven pump, backed up with an electric boost pump.

 For increased power, many M20s also have a ram-air induction system, called the Mooney "Power Boost".
 For normal operations, the intake air is filtered before it enters the induction system.
 When ram air is selected, partially unfiltered air enters the induction system with a higher pressure and consequently the manifold pressure increases about a full inch of mercury flying at 7500 feet above mean sea level, giving a greater power output.
 The turbocharged variants omit this feature, as the turbocharger provides a far greater increase in manifold pressure.

 The Mooney M20 series has been produced in three fuselage lengths: the "short-body" (M20 through M20E), "medium-body" (M20F through M20K), and "long-body" (M20L through M20V).
 Although all M20s have four seats, the fuselage length increase provided more rear passenger legroom, but with a slight performance decrease: for a similar engine and vintage, a long-body plane is 4 to 6 knots slower than the short-body plane.

 Operational history

 In August 2017, 6,748 Mooney M20 aircraft were registered with US Federal Aviation Administration, 342 with Transport Canada, and 33 in the United Kingdom with the Civil Aviation Authority.
+As of July 2018, 154 M20 aircraft were registered with Australia's CASA.

 In June and July, 2017, pilot Brian Lloyd flew his Mooney M20K 231 around the world, commemorating Amelia Earhart's attempted circumnavigation which took place 80 years earlier in 1937.
 Lloyd followed a route similar to the one taken by Earhart.